OneBalance-io/sre-worktest/README.md

 Your task is to deliver a complete solution for deploying this application in a production environment.
 Testing environments are not required.
 Specifically, you need to provide:
 1. A pipeline to build and push the Docker image.
-2. Terraform code to provision all necessary cloud resources (e.g., VPC, Kubernetes cluster) for a cloud provider, preferably GCP.
+2. Terraform code to provision all necessary cloud resources (e.g., VPC, Kubernetes cluster) for GCP.
 3. Helm chart or deployment scripts for deploying Kubernetes-related components.
 4. Automation for deployment (GitOps approach preferred).